Course Outline

 Matrix and Image Visualization for Government

-Objective: Visualize images and matrix data in two or three dimensions, exploring the differences between displaying images and visualizing matrix data using images in government contexts.
+Objective: Visualize images and matrix data in two or three dimensions, exploring the differences between displaying images and visualizing matrix data using images, with a focus on government use cases.

 Part 3